Omwamii/simple_shell/prot/README.md

-All preliminary files used to test concepts
+Some preliminary files used to test concepts